duality-solutions/Dynamic/README.md

 GPU Mining
 ----------
 To enable GPU mining within the wallet, OpenCL or CUDA can be utilised.
-Please use GCC/G++ 6.4 or newer and for CUDA to be utilised please use NVCC 9.1 or newer and ensure you have graphics drivers installed.
+Please use GCC/G++ 6.4 or newer and for CUDA to be utilised please use CUDA 9.1 or newer and ensure you have graphics drivers installed.

 For OpenCL you need the following: